Louis Moore (American football): Ole Miss

 Moore transferred to play for the Ole Miss Rebels.
-He finished the 2024 season, recording 36 tackles with two going for a loss, and a pass deflection in 11 games.
-After the conclusion of the 2024 season, Moore once again entered his name into the NCAA transfer portal.
+In 2024, he recorded 36 tackles with two going for a loss, and a pass deflection in 11 games.
+After the season, Moore once again entered his name into the NCAA transfer portal.

 Indiana (second stint)

 Moore transferred to play for the Indiana Hoosiers again.
-Heading into the season he was ruled ineligible due to using up all of his eligibility, but he would sue the NCAA, arguing that his JUCO seasons don't count towards his eligibility, where he would gain his eligibility for the season, based on the Diego Pavia case.
-In week one of the 2025 season, Moore put up seven tackles and an interception in a season opening win over Old Dominion.
+Heading into the season he was ruled ineligible due to using up all of his eligibility, but he sued the NCAA, arguing that his JUCO seasons should not count towards his eligibility, where he would gain his eligibility for the season, based on the Diego Pavia case.
+In the 2025 season opener, Moore put up seven tackles and an interception in a win over Old Dominion.
 In week seven, he recorded an interception in an upset win over Oregon.
-In week ten of the 2025 season, Moore notched an interception a blowout 55–10 win over Maryland.
+In week 10 of the 2025 season, Moore notched an interception a blowout 55–10 win over Maryland.

+Professional career

+On May 8, 2026, Moore signed with the Miami Dolphins as an undrafted free agent.
+He was waived on August 29.